dbeattie/scheduler/README.md

 4. With API database server set up and running, run a separate webpack development server with `npm start`

 5. View app locally at: http://localhost:8000

+## Stretch Work

+- Built a Heroku hosted database API that connects to the Netlify production app.
+- Connected circleCI to run automated tests prior to pushing master branch to production branch.

 ## Dependencies